 The TA Excellence Award recognizes outstanding teaching assistants and their superior work in the previous year.
 Up to two awards will be offered per year.
 Recipients of the TA Excellence Award will receive a certificate of recognition and $250.
-Their names will also be engraved on a plaque in the Psychology Lounge.
+Their names will also be engraved on a plaque hanging outside the Psychology Lounge.

 *Information about the nominations for the TA Excellence Award will be posted each Fall.

-Deadline for this year is November 27, 2020
+Deadline for this year is November 15, 2023

 Who is eligible?